-Planning a trip to Disneyland + California Adventure in one day is a big challenge, but it can be done successfully.
-With a bit of planning before you arrive and flexibility inside the park, you can have an awesome day at the California parks.
+Planning a trip to Disneyland + California Adventure in one day can be overwheleming, but it can be done successfully.
+With a bit of planning before you arrive, flexibility inside the park, and our Disneyland trip tips you will have an awesome day at the California parks.

 Disneyland and California Adventure are two parks that are located at the Disneyland Resort in Anaheim, California.
 They are so close together, making it easy to hop from park to park.
 The walk from the Disneyland gate to the California Adventure gate is a few minutes and you can easily visit both.

 We have visited the Walt Disney World resort and have planned many visits.
 This was completely different.
 The process and planning took a lot of research.
-Luckily I am putting it all together for you to plan an amazing one day at Disneyland and California Adventure.
+Luckily I am putting it all together all our Disneyland trip tips to help you plan an amazing one day at Disneyland and California Adventure.

 Do Your Research